-As per newspaper reporting, there was a sixth defendant indicted for the 6 ton marijuana smuggling venture named Richard Brown, who was reportedly truly Richard Barker using an alias name.
+As per a newspaper article, there was a sixth defendant indicted for the 6 ton marijuana smuggling venture named Richard Brown, who was allegedly truly Richard Barker using an alias name.
 Brown/Barker was reportedly in a Costa Rican jail at the time of the federal prosecution, something confirmed by later interviews regarding the whereabouts of Richard Barker at that time.
-Supporting Brignac's testimony, it was Brown/Barker who allegedly provided a suitcase containing \$800,000 in cash to the ground crew in Colombia who loaded the marijuana on the DC-4 aircraft.
+It was Brown/Barker who allegedly provided a suitcase containing \$800,000 in cash to the crew in Colombia who loaded the marijuana on the Douglas DC- 4 aircraft.

 According to other newspaper reporting, authorities stated that Richard Barker was detained in a jail in San Jose, Costa Rica for cocaine smuggling.
 Barker was reportedly arrested in October 1978 when his aircraft was seized with 10 kilograms of cocaine.
-He was denied bond

-Old School Florida Smuggling All Rights Reserved by Writer/Author at the time by the Costa Rican government, so any extradition to the United States was put on hold at the time.
+He was denied bond at the time by the Costa Rican government, so any extradition to the United States was put on hold at the time.
 Law enforcement stated that Richard Barker had been under surveillance for at least a year and was a suspect in several other smuggling ventures.